ARpatterns/SnapAR/ocean_clean-up/README.md

 * [Chain Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/chain-reaction.md): Only after the camera start gesture is performed, then the camera trigger gesture can be recognized.
 If there are fish visible inside the camera screen when performing the camera trigger gesture, then all those fish stop for 2 seconds, and their true color reveils.
 It gradually fades during those two seconds to indicate the end of the two seconds interval.
   * _Event_: on camera trigger

-* [Timed Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/timed-reaction.md): Two seconds after the fish have been stopped by the camera trigger gesture, they are fully grey again and continue to swim.
-  * _Event_: 2 seconds after on camera trigger

 * [Continuous Evaluation](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/continous-evaluation.md): The hands are continuously being tracked and the position of the camera and scissors is updated to overlay the hands while that gesture is perfmormed.
   * _Event_: on hand tracking updated